P-Rut/PartnersStudio_Concept/README.md

 ## Features

-**Service Plans:** Clients can choose from three different service plans when submitting project details through our contact form.
+**Service Plans:** Clients can choose from three different service plans when submitting project details through contact form.
 They can also attach relevant files like blueprints, photos, or detailed project descriptions.

-**Personalized Offers:** Our employees, using the administration panel, receive and project inquiries.
+**Personalized Offers:** Employees, using the administration panel, receive and project inquiries.
 They can create personalized offers and send them directly to clients via email.

-**Live Chat Support:** We offer real-time chat support for instant assistance between clients and our staff.
+**Live Chat Support:** Site offers real-time chat support for instant assistance between clients and employees.

 ## Getting Started